wendijohanes/julo-test-api/README.md

 https://documenter.getpostman.com/view/8411283/SVfMSqA3?version=latest

+This test is built using Django 4 & Django REST Framework.
 How to install and run this program: (on UNIX based OS, Linux or BSDs)
 1. **git clone https://github.com/wendijohanes/julo-test-api**
 2. create virtual environment (python >= 3.6) & activate virtual environment